-This article gives 6 reasons why you really need to consider making your website mobile-friendly.
+This article gives six reasons why you need to consider making your website mobile-friendly.

 Let’s give a brief history.
-The shift to mobile devices was initiated by Google on April 21, 2015.
+Google initiated the shift to mobile devices on April 21, 2015.
 The intent was to offer a better and faster user experience (UX) to a developing audience that uses their mobile phones when on the move.

 Research has shown that a huge chunk of traffic (50-60%) now comes from mobile devices and continues to develop.

-The change was feared that will introduce another algorithm and the community gave the name ‘Mobilegeddon’ to this change.
-Mobilegeddon or the mobile-friendly change has proven that it does not directly penalize websites and research has shown that its impact was minor, not deserving at all the second part of its name ‘-geddon’.
+The change raised concerns on introducing another algorithm, and the community gave the name ‘Mobilegeddon’ to this change.
+Mobilegeddon or the mobile-friendly change has proven that it does not directly penalize websites and research has shown that its impact was minor, not deserving at all the second part of its name ‘-geddon.’

-The intent to favor mobile websites is there but rather subtle.
-Google said, that they will push up mobile optimized sites and they show up a mobile-friendly label to those sites.
+The intent to favor mobile websites is there but somewhat subtle.
+Google said that they would push up mobile-optimized sites and they show up a mobile-friendly label to those sites.

 The push, if it becomes real, will, of course, demote the websites that are non-optimized.
-That’s an action, currently an option, they can take at any time, so it’s best preparing for it than running after it.
+That’s an action, currently an option, they can take at any time, so best prepare for it than running after it.

 But there’s another issue, which is more realistic and threatening in my POV.

-Below I give 6 reasons why this can go wrong for business owners that don’t adopt the change:
+Below I give six reasons why this can go wrong for business owners that don’t adopt the change:

 Reason #2.
 Google ranks websites based on individual signals embedded in their algorithms.
 So more positive signals push up a website, not so many signals or even negative signals will demote it.

 Reason #4.
-Traffic that is generated by mobile devices shows increasing trends since last year, currently reaching percentages of 50-60% of organic and paid traffic but it is expected to further grow in the near future.
+Traffic that is generated by mobile devices shows increasing trends since last year, currently reaching percentages of 50-60% of organic and paid traffic but it is expected to grow shortly further.